Karla Avelar: Biography

 In San Salvador, she experienced and encountered sexual violence at the hands of maras known as gangs in El Salvador because she refused to undergo extortion.
 Karla Avelar was targeted by a serial killer who killed transgender individuals named La Matalocas (Trannykiller).
 This was the first assassination attempt to her life was in 1992, when she was just a teen, she was able to disarm her assailant who drew a .45 at Avelar.
 She ended up in the hospital shortly after and was diagnosed with HIV.
 She has received several death threats, and survived assassination attempts.
 Avelar was incarcerated for four years in El Salvador from 1996 to 2000 in Sector 2 in Sensuntepeque.
 Although Avelar acted in self-defense, the claims of transgender people in El Salvador are not seen as valid or taken seriously by Salvadoran authorities.
 During the first day of her incarceration, Avelar was raped 100 times by gang members and Salvadoran authorities from the penitentiary.
 According to Avelar, Salvadoran authorities recognized that the abuse and torture continued to occur regularly, but did not intervene.
 For this reason, the experience marked her and was the hardest period of her life to endure.

-Upon being released from jail, Karla Avelar established a formal complaint against the against the prison.
+Upon being released from jail, Karla Avelar established a formal complaint against the prison.
 She also held a press conference against the serial killer and was one of the first survivors to denounce and identify him against authorities.
 She continued to work and stay in communication with transgender and gay individuals who were incarcerated in order to protect them from abuse or harassment from gang members and authorities.
 Karla Avelar founded COMCAVIS Trans in 2008 with a group of transgender activists.
 Avelar was forced to leave El Salvador because after winning the Martin Ennals Award for Human Rights Defenders she was under the threat of extortion for the award amount by local gangs. she did not believe she would survive a fourth assassination attempt and filed for asylum.